 “[T]he SEC has introduced significant regulatory changes that have made the OTCQX substantially more attractive as an alternative US capital market for more senior Canadian and other non-US companies.
 At the same time, innovations introduced by OTC Markets Group in connection with the reorganization of the OTC market have established the OTCQB as a transparent and viable trading platform for venture stage companies which cannot qualify for listing on a US national securities exchange or the OTCQX.”

 - Trans-Atlantic Information Flow: Making Sure North American Investors Don't See Blank Screens

 “Why are some European companies with securities traded off exchange disappointed by the lack of penetration and volumes of trades among US investors?
 And by contrast why are some so markedly successful in gaining a bigger US investor presence on their register?”

-- Dorsey & Whitney LLP: Guide to Joining the OTCQX and the OTCQB Marketplaces for Canadian and other Foreign Issuers
+- Dorsey & Whitney LLP: Guide to Joining the OTCQX and the OTCQB Markets for Canadian and other Foreign Issuers

 Dorsey & Whitney LLP

-“An OTCQX listing can provide an effective alternative to listing on the New York Stock Exchange (“NYSE”), the NYSE Amex or Nasdaq and provide liquidity for investors in both Canadian and U.S. marketplaces.”
+“An OTCQX listing can provide an effective alternative to listing on the New York Stock Exchange (“NYSE”), the NYSE Amex or Nasdaq and provide liquidity for investors in both Canadian and U.S. markets.”

 - DR Advisor Insights